Automorphisms of pointless surfaces: Varieties with zero irregularity

 Thus, $\alpha$ is well defined locally on $\cT$ up to multiplication by an invertible function.
 Hence, the $\cT$-valued point of $\underline{\Aut}(\mathcal{X}, \mathcal{L})$ does not depend on the choice of $\alpha$ and is defined on the whole~$\cT$.
 We leave it to the reader to check that the constructed morphism of functors is an isomorphism. \end{proof}

 We will need the following boundedness result on the Picard groups.

 \begin{lemma} Let $\mathcal{S}$ be a Noetherian scheme, and let $\pi\colon \mathcal{X} \to \cS$ be a flat projective morphism with geometrically reduced and geometrically irreducible fibers.
-Suppose that for every point $s\in\cS$ the irregularity of the fiber $\cX_s$ is zero.
+Suppose that for a fiber $\cX_s$ over every point $s\in\cS$ one has~\mbox{$h^1(\mathcal{O}_{\cX_s})=0$}.
 Then the minimal number of generators of $\Pic(\cX_s)$ and the order of the torsion subgroup in $\Pic(\cX_s)$ are both bounded by a constant that depends only on~$\cX$. \end{lemma}

 \begin{proof} Let $\bar s$ be a geometric point of $\cS$ lying over $s$ (in particular, if the residue field of $s$ is algebraically closed, then $\bar{s}=s$).
 Note that the pullback morphism ~\mbox{$\Pic(\cX_s) \to \Pic(\cX_{\bar s})$} is injective (see for instance~\mbox{\cite[Lemma~32.30.3]{STACK}}).
 Next, by a result of Grothendieck~\cite[Theorem~9.4.8]{Kleiman2}, the group~\mbox{$\Pic(\cX_{\bar s})$} can be identified with the group of closed points of the Picard group scheme~\mbox{$ \underline{\Pic}(\cX_{\bar s})$}.
 By~\cite[Theorem~9.5.11]{Kleiman2}, the Lie algebra of~\mbox{$\underline{\Pic}(\cX_{\bar s})$} is isomorphic to~\mbox{$H^1(\cX_{\bar s}, \mathcal{O}_{\cX_{\bar s}})$}.
 The latter space is zero by our assumption.
 Therefore, the homomorphism from the Picard group of the fiber $\cX_s$ to the group of connected components of the Picard scheme of the corresponding geometric fiber $\cX_{\bar s}$ is injective.
 Thus, our result follows from the boundedness of the order of the latter group~\cite[Theorem~5.1]{Kleiman1}. \end{proof}